talon-one/talon_one.js/docs/IntegrationApi.md

 ## updateCustomerProfileV2

-> IntegrationStateV2 updateCustomerProfileV2(integrationId, body, opts)
+> IntegrationStateV2 updateCustomerProfileV2(integrationId, customerProfileIntegrationRequestV2, opts)

 Update a Customer Profile

-Update (or create) a [Customer Profile](https://developers.talon.one/Getting-Started/entities#customer-profile).
+Update (or create) a [Customer Profile](https://developers.talon.one/Getting-Started/entities#/customer-profile).
 The &#x60;integrationId&#x60; must be any identifier that remains stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Updating a customer profile returns a response with the requested integration state.
 If &#x60;runRuleEngine&#x60; is set to &#x60;true&#x60;, the response includes:  - The effects generated by the triggered campaigns. - The created coupons and referral objects. - Any entity that was requested in the &#x60;responseContent&#x60; request parameter.

 ### Example